kristinemlarson/gnssrefl/docs/pages/sc_precourse2024.md

 # Pre-course Activities

+*October 9, 2024: Please keep in mind that our code has been updated since this class was given.
+We currently require python version >= 3.9*

 While it is possible to simply listen to the lecturers in the short course, we think that this is a far better learning experience if you are able to follow along with the examples.
 And for this we recommend the following: